 • cervical migraine syndrome;

-All these syndromes are accompanied, first of all, by different types of pain.
+All these syndromes are accompanied, first of all, by different types pain.

 Radicular syndromes

-When a nerve is pinched, the patient experiences acute pain sensations that are descending.
-The pain spreads from the neck to the shoulder, from the shoulder to the forearm, then affects the fingers of the hand or both hands.
+When a nerve is pinched, the patient experiences acute pain that is descending in nature.
+The pain spreads from the neck to the shoulder, from the shoulder to the forearm, then affects the fingers or both hands.

-A person experiencing radicular syndrome on the neck may feel "goose bumps" on the skin, tingling.
-The elasticity, firmness of the skin decreases, paleness and slight swelling appear.
+A person experiencing radicular syndrome in the neck may feel “goosebumps” and tingling sensations.
+The elasticity and firmness of the skin decreases, paleness and slight swelling appear.

 Vertebral artery syndrome

-With this syndrome of cervical osteochondrosis, a throbbing or burning headache appears, spreading to the brow region, back of the head, temple and dark.
+With this syndrome of cervical osteochondrosis, a throbbing or burning headache appears, spreading to the superciliary region, back of the head, temple and crown.
 As a rule, the pain is constant, although in some cases it can be paroxysmal.

 Increased pain is observed after prolonged movement or being in an uncomfortable position for a long time.
 If the body is weakened, nausea and loss of consciousness may occur.
-Hearing disorders may occur: noise, decreased hearing acuity, disruption of the vestibular apparatus.
-Possible effect on vision: decreased visual acuity, pain in the eyes.
+Auditory disturbances may occur: noise, decreased hearing acuity, disturbances in the functioning of the vestibular apparatus.
+Possible effects on vision: decreased visual acuity, eye pain.

 Cervical migraine syndrome

-In the syndrome of "cervical migraine", irritation of the sympathetic nodes is observed, which leads to a violation of the reactivity of the vessels of the brain and impaired blood circulation.
+In case of “cervical migraine” syndrome, irritation of the sympathetic nodes is observed, which leads to impaired reactivity of cerebral vessels and impaired circulation.

 As a result, hypertension may develop, often accompanied by: